Turmeric During Breastfeeding – Safety and Health Benefits

 2. Can Turmeric Reduce Milk Supply?

 For ages, Turmeric has been used as a potential galactagogue (an ingredient that increases breast milk) in many cultures worldwide.
 But, there is no clinical evidence to support the belief that this spice affects a mother’s volume of breast milk.
 Similarly, there is no scientific data that suggests turmeric consumption decreases milk supply.
 However, lactating mothers often supplement their diet with turmeric milk and almond milk to boost breast milk due to its anti-inflammatory and healing properties.
 It is thought of as a promising supplement to stimulate breast milk production, especially in the first few days of postpartum.
-It is always better to include natural Turmeric into your daily diet in moderation rather than relying on dietary supplements to boost breast milk production.
-However, avoid ingesting large amounts of Turmeric as it has affected milk supply in some moms.
+It is always better to include natural turmeric into your daily diet in moderation rather than relying on dietary supplements to boost breast milk production.
+However, avoid ingesting large amounts of turmeric as it has affected the milk supply in some moms.
 Just be aware of your milk supply; if you notice any change, consider reducing the amount you are consuming.

 3. Are There Any Side Effects of Turmeric on Breastfeeding Mothers?